vincentvdo6/music-recommendation-system/README.md

 ## ✨ Features

-- 🔍 **Song Search**: Optional Spotify search when credentials are configured
+- 📋 **Playlist-First Personalisation**: Paste any playlist to build a one-time profile
-- 🧭 **Context-Aware Engine**: Accurate results from curated catalogue + mood/activity cues
+- 🧭 **Context-Aware Engine**: Blends playlist-derived tastes with curated catalogue tags
-- 🎨 **Beautiful Interface**: Modern, responsive web design
-- 📊 **Audio Insights**: View tempo, energy, danceability, and mood metadata
 - 🧠 **Transparent Scoring**: Every recommendation exposes its score breakdown
+- 📊 **Insightful Summaries**: See the moods, activities, tempo, and era detected from your playlist
 - 📴 **Offline Ready**: Works with the built-in catalogue even without Spotify access

 ## 🚀 Quick Start